 You should then receive a unique tax pay reference within fifteen to twenty-one days, which you will need, to send your Tax Returns.
 If you have an existing Trust, the deadline is to register by the 31st January with regards to Capital Gains or Income Tax.
 You will then need to report your Trust’s income and gains in a Trust and Estate Report after the end of each tax year.
 You may wish to seek independent advice as to your liabilities and how to do this.
 After you have submitted your return, HMRC will usually inform you as to how much you owe and then you will need to keep accurate records of what you have paid.
 You must also give the beneficiaries a statement with the amount of the income and tax paid by the Trust, if they ask.
 You can use Form R185 (Trust) to do this.
 There is a different form if you need to give a statement to a Settlor who retains an interest.
 If there is more than one Beneficiary, you must give each of them the same information relative to the amount that they receive.

-or specific enquiries about your tax position, please consult a Tax Advisor.
+For specific enquiries about your tax position, please consult a Tax Advisor.
 If you wish to explore whether or not a Trust is for you, please feel free to contact us.
-We are unable to offer Free Consultations on Trusts.